Fairblock/fairblock-cycles-quartz/docs/getting_started.md

 ## Quick Start

-For those who want to get started quickly with the example Transfers app with mock SGX:
+For those who want to get started quickly with the example Fairblock app with mock SGX:

 1. Install dependencies (Rust, docker)